Muhajir (Pakistan)

+Muhajirs come from various ethnic and regional backgrounds, with a significant portion of the community residing in Karachi and other major urban centers of Pakistan.

+The total population of Muhajrs worldwide is estimated to be around 15 million, and the overwhelming majority of this figure (14.7 million) is located in Pakistan, according to the 2017 Pakistani census.
+Though the official controversial 2017 census of Karachi, which has historically hosted the country's largest Muhajir population, has been challenged by most of Sindh's political parties.

 Etymology

 The Urdu term muhājir (مہاجر) comes from the Arabic muhājir (مهاجر), meaning an "immigrant", or "emigrant".
 This term is associated in early Islamic history to the migration of Muslims and connotes 'separation, migration, flight, specifically the flight of the Prophet from Mecca to Medina'.
-This term was popularized in Pakistan by the 1951 census, although its earliest uses date back to Partition.
+This term was popularised in Pakistan by the 1951 census, although its earliest uses date back to Partition.

-Definition

-Among historians, anthropologists, and the Muhajirs themselves, there is some debate as to who exactly qualifies as a Muhajir.
-The most widely used definition is: